 A few CD's of music for Shabbat, Purim, Pesach, High Holidays, and more.

-Lots of normal Shabbat stuff, including some melodies omitted by the previous two, but the interface is a bit awkward.
+Lots of normal Shabbat morning stuff, including some melodies omitted by the previous two, but the interface is a bit awkward.

 In construction, but it contains recordings of the entire Friday night service and the preliminary morning services for high holidays, as well as a few other things.
 The Friday night recording was apparently done in a long session with many people, so some of the tracks have more than what they say.